Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 In the Beimingwu system, each learnware is a `zip` package, which should contain at least the following four files:

-- `learnware.yaml`: Learnware configuration file.
+- `learnware.yaml`: learnware configuration file.
-- `__init__.py`: Provides methods for using the model.
+- `__init__.py`: methods for using the model.
-- `stat.json`: The statistic specification of the learnware.
+- `stat.json`: the statistic specification of the learnware.
 Its filename can be customized and recorded in learnware.yaml.
-- `environment.yaml` or `requirements.txt`: Specifies the runtime environment for the model.
+- `environment.yaml` or `requirements.txt`: specifies the environment for the model.

 When creating these four files, you need to use the `learnware` Python package.
 You can find specific installation instructions here: [Installation Guide](/en/overview/installation).